Life Review: Why Looking Back Strengthens the Present and the Future

 Structured reminiscence and life review significantly reduces depressive symptoms, with effects maintained at follow-up (Satorres et al., 2021).

-Life review improves ego integrity — the sense of acceptance and coherence about one’s life — and reduces a sense of despair in older adults (Wu et al., 2022).
+Life review improves ego integrity — the sense of acceptance and coherence about one's life — and reduces despair in older adults (Wu et al., 2022).

 Adversity, when met with the right support, can become a turning point for psychological growth and a deeper sense of purpose (Tedeschi et al., 2018).